Back to homepage

 Year > Month > Day multilevel hierarchy

-The date is represented as a multilevel hierarchy: Year > Month > Day.
+The date is represented as a multilevel hierarchy with the following levels: Year > Month > Day.

 Available aggregations: Count, Distinct Count.